-• A table of natural functional flow metric values associated with each functional flow component for each LOI, downloaded from the California Natural Flows Database
+• A table of natural functional flow metric values associated with each functional flow component for each LOI, downloaded from the California Natural Flows Database or calculated from a locally calibrated hydrologic model.

 In Step 2, natural functional flow metric predictions are obtained for LOIs within the study area.
 These data should be downloaded at rivers.codefornature.org and compiled in a table for each LOI (Table A.4).
 These data can also be visualized graphically (Figure A.2).